Emmely2008/Sitecore_10_NET_Developer_Certification_Exam/README.md

 #### Audio Lab

-# Get Started with Containers for Sitecore
+# Chapt 10: Get Started with Containers for Sitecore
 ## Single 1: Prepare to Run Sitecore Using Docker

 ### TRACK 1: REVIEW THE SYSTEM PREREQUISITES